LAWE-LAW ENFORCEMENT (LAWE)

 3 Credits (3)

 Gives responders an overall safety approach in recognizing and responding to incidents involving terrorism.
-Presents and overview in types of harm, explosive weapons, chemical weapons, biological weapons and radiological weapons.
-[Course does not meet requirements towards completion of Bachelor of Science in Criminal Justice.]
-Restricted to: Dona Ana campus only.
-Crosslisted with: FIRE 233
+Presents an overview in types of harm, explosive weapons, chemical weapons, biological weapons and radiological weapons.
+Restricted to: Community Colleges only.

 LAWE 255.
 Special Topics